Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ![Screenshot of detail map seen with lookdev shader](images/lookdev_grass.png)

 It is very simple at the moment but it can also be used to display data maps which are not necessarily used for rendering.
 So you could also use it to paint them, even if they don't translate into a visual element in the game.
-Note: the heightmap cannot be seen with this feature because its values extend beyond usual color ranges.

 To turn it off, select `Disabled` in the menu.

 ![Screenshot of detail map seen with lookdev shader](images/lookdev_menu.png)

+!!! note
+    The heightmap cannot be seen with this feature because its values extend beyond usual color ranges.

 Scripting